UN watchdog says North Korea is boosting nuclear weapons capacity

 The watchdog had observed construction of a new facility similar to Yongbyon’s uranium enrichment halls, he said, adding that analysis of external features showed a significant expansion of enrichment capacity.

-Grossi told a meeting of the agency's governors this month that it was monitoring a new building at Yongbyon with similarities to an enrichment facility at Kangson, another key nuclear site near the capital, Pyongyang.
+Earlier in April, Mr Grossi told a meeting of the agency’s governors that the IAEA was monitoring a new building at Yongbyon with similarities to an enrichment facility at Kangson, another key nuclear site near Pyongyang.

-Satellite imagery from April supported the IAEA's assessment, the U.S.-based Center for Strategic and International Studies said on Monday.
+Satellite imagery from April supported the IAEA’s assessment, the US-based Center for Strategic and International Studies said on April 13.

-On Wednesday Grossi said the agency had not seen any evidence of Russian technology being used in North Korea's nuclear weapons programme.
+Mr Grossi on April 15 said the IAEA had not seen any evidence of Russian technology being used in North Korea’s nuclear weapons programme.

-References in a cooperation pact both countries signed last year appeared to be limited to civilian nuclear projects, though it was too early to draw firm conclusions, he added.
+References in a cooperation pact both countries signed in 2025 appeared to be limited to civilian nuclear projects, though it was too early to draw firm conclusions, he added.

-SOUTH KOREA'S NUCLEAR SUBMARINE PLANTurning to South Korea's programme to build nuclear-powered submarines, Grossi said he invited Seoul to work closely with the agency to avert proliferation risks, with formal talks to begin on the matter.
+Turning to South Korea’s programme to build nuclear-powered submarines, Mr Grossi said he invited Seoul to work closely with the agency to avert proliferation risks, with formal talks to begin on the matter.

 Naval reactors pose special challenges as nuclear fuel on submarines can go uninspected for long periods during missions.

-"It is essential that this activity is not conducive to proliferation of nuclear weapons," Grossi said, adding that the IAEA would seek an "ironclad guarantee" against any diversion of the material.
+“It is essential that this activity is not conducive to the proliferation of nuclear weapons,” Mr Grossi said, adding that the IAEA would seek an “ironclad guarantee” against any diversion of the material.

-South Korea's submarine ambitions advanced after President Lee Jae Myung and U.S. President Donald Trump finalised joint steps on trade and security last November, in which Washington approved its ally's plan to build the nuclear-powered vehicles.
+Seoul’s submarine ambitions advanced after South Korean President Lee Jae Myung and his US counterpart Donald Trump finalised joint steps on trade and security in November 2025, in which Washington approved its ally’s plan to build the nuclear-powered vehicles.
 REUTERS